Shawn Grate: Victims

-Kidnapping victim
+Survived Jane Doe

 While Grate slept, the victim identified by the indictment only as "Jane Doe" called 911 from the Ashland house where Grate had bound her to a bed and held her for three days, during which time he sexually assaulted her.
 She was safely rescued by the Ashland police.
-Because she was the victim of a sexual assault, police declined to reveal her identity.
+Since she was the victim of a sexual assault, police declined to reveal her identity.
 Grate claims he did not plan to kill her and that they were going to get married.

 Having seen Shawn as something of an "older brother," the 38-year-old Doe had first met Grate in the summer of 2016 at the Ashland Salvation Army Ray & Joan Kroc Corps Community Center.
 There they would share lunch and go on long walks, frequently discussing the Bible and occasionally playing tennis at Brookside Park in Ashland.
 Despite Grate's attempts to sexually engage her, her relationship with him was described as completely platonic, refusing to exchange phone numbers.

 On September 11, 2016, Grate persuaded Doe to walk with him to the Ashland house on 363 Covert Court to receive some clothes he had in his possession.
 As Doe read the Bible in Grate's room, his friendly demeanor changed as he returned from the house's kitchen; Grate pulled the Bible out of her hand, telling her that she was not "going anywhere."
 Doe resisted Grate, after which he beat and strangled her.

 Grate then proceeded to bind her in various "weird positions", including one that would allegedly strangle her to death as she attempted to break free.
 During the three-day assault, she had sustained extensive bruising and head and sexual orifice traumas and was bleeding from the vagina; she said she had been sexually assaulted by Grate in "every way imaginable."
 During the assault, Grate had also shaved a heart shape into her pubic hair, which was removed following an examination by a sexual assault forensic examiner.